SEARCH

 I admit I got rather excited when my plywood sheets fit perfectly in the box and the whole thing measured according to plan.

-One blooper that came up later was, the barn board used for the siding came in two different widths and thicknesses.
+One blooper that came up later was, the barn board used for the siding came in two different thicknesses.
 Once I realized this, I had to move some pieces around so the thicker stuff was on the base and the stuff I planned for was up top.

 3Frame Roof